Brachionus nilsoni

 Brachionus nilsoni is a euryhaline (tolerates a wide range of salinity) rotifer in the family Brachionidae.
 The species is distinguishable from all brachionids by lacking posterior spines, by the shape of the foot apertures and the posterior portion of its lorica, and the long thin occipital spines.

+Etymology

 It is named after Börje Carlin-Nilsson.

 Description

 Its lorica is firm, oval, divided into a dorsal and a ventral plate.
 The anterior dorsal margin has six thin, acutely pointed spines.
 It is sometimes lightly stippled and may have wavy lines in some cases.